 I joined STAR in autumn 2009 as the Volunteering Project Coordinator, took on the role of Deputy Director in 2012, and have been the Chief Executive since 2019.
 I’ve been working in the refugee sector since 2006 and in the charity sector since 2004.
 Before working at STAR, I led a research project into mental health service provision for asylum seekers and refugees in England and Wales at Mind.
 Before that, I was the Volunteering Coordinator at the North Glasgow Community Food Initiative, a project originally established by the Glasgow STAR group.
 I am CELTA qualified and teach English to refugees and migrants as a volunteer.Â

-Student network manager
+Student network ORGANISER

-Student Network Organiser
+Student Network Manager

 Alice Clarke